-During CAD import, SimMechanics™ uses a set of stereolithographic (STL) files to generate the 3-D surface geometry of each CAD part.
-If SimMechanics cannot load the STL file for a part, that part appears invisible in Mechanics Explorer.
+During CAD import, SimMechanics™ uses a set of geometry files in STEP or STL format to generate the 3-D surface geometry of each CAD part.
+If SimMechanics cannot load the geometry file for a part, that part appears invisible in Mechanics Explorer.
 This issue does not affect model update or simulation.

-The figure shows the Mechanics Explorer display of an imported model containing an invalid STL file.
+The figure shows the Mechanics Explorer display of an imported model containing an invalid geometry file.

 If a part of an imported model appears invisible in Mechanics Explorer:

 In Mechanics Explorer, identify the name of each invisible part.